 Each course is approved by the appropriate dean and include regular classroom assignments, lectures and discussions, travel and field work, and visits to historic and cultural sites.

-Study will take place outside the United States, usually in association with local universities abroad.
+Study takes place outside the United States, and often is in association with local universities abroad.

 Requirement: A student must have an overall grade point average of at least 2.0.
-The student may take up to 12 credit hours in INT 294 and/or INT 494.
+The student may take up to 12 credit hours in INT 294 (ENG 294) and/or INT 494 (ENG 494).

 Study Abroad/International Exchange